 She has held numerous leadership roles in a variety of professional societies and governmental advisory bodies.
 She currently is the Chair of the Board of Public Responsibility in Medicine & Research (PRIM&R) and serves as an elected member-at-large of the Section on Social, Economic & Political Sciences of the American Association for the Advancement of Science (AAAS).
 Rivera also is an appointed member of the Executive Committee of the MN Governor’s Young Women’s Initiative and of the City of St. Paul’s Community First Public Safety Commission, and a member of the Science Museum of Minnesota’s Board of Trustees.
 Previously, she served on the Boards of the Council on Governmental Relations (COGR) and the National Council of University Research Administrators (NCURA).
 Rivera also served as an appointed member of the US DHHS Secretary’s Advisory Committee on Human Research Protections and the Environmental Protection Agency’s Human Studies Review Board.

-Dr. Rivera earned her BA in American Civilization from Brown University, a Master of Social Work Degree from the University of California-Berkeley, and a doctorate in Public Affairs with an emphasis on health policy from the University of Texas at Dallas.
+Dr. Rivera earned her BA in American Civilization from Brown University, a Master of Social Welfare degree from the University of California-Berkeley, and a doctorate in Public Affairs with an emphasis on health policy from the University of Texas at Dallas.

 She and her husband, American Literature scholar Dr. Michael Householder, have two adult children, Antonio and Elena.